 Over the last few years, I have noticed how my inner conversation, a.k.a. my limiting beliefs, has stolen the show – MY show.
 It played a role in my old business, it played a role in the eating disorder, and it played a role in my author’s journey.

-Every time things became challenging, the inner chatter became active, and it affected my life so that I could not fulfill my goals.
-It was frustrating, but most of all, I felt as if I was incapable of anything.
-Also, I knew I was the cause.
-I knew I was in my own way, but I had no clue as to solving it.
+Every time things became challenging, the inner chatterer activated, and it affected my life so much I could not fulfill my goals.
+It was frustrating, but most of all, I felt like a big failure.
+I knew the solution was inside of me, but had no clue how to solve it.

 Playing a scene

 It was like I was playing the scene from The Eight of Swords, complete with limiting beliefs.
 The swords depict your thoughts, and they stand as picket posts on the ground around you.
 They stand in front of you and behind you and prevent you from leaving the situation.
 You are stuck.